joshaybee/datasets/README.md

 #### Don't you want to see further into your own future?

-Combining the statistical power of markov chains with the mystical power of American fortune cookies - you can now see the future like never before. *Literally infinite possibilities*
+Combining the statistical power of markov chains with the mystical power of American fortune cookies - you can now see the future like never before.

+*Literally infinite possibilities await.*

-I bet your wondering **how do I unleash this power?**
+### How do I unleash this power?**

 1. pip install -r requirments.txt